alifwahid/alifwahid.github.io/_posts/2018-08-07-time-lost-time-done-time-wasted-and-time-killed.md

 biases (such as [loss aversion][losslink]) that make us overvalue unrecoverable costs.
-It's the kind of predicament that leads to a litany of fallacies and examples of bad decisions; among them is the overwhelming tendency to think that any amount of time spent doing something is a sunk cost.
+It's the kind of predicament that leads to a litany of fallacies and examples of bad decisions; among them is the overwhelming tendency to think that any amount of time spent doing something is a *non-negligible* sunk cost.

 [biaslink]: https://en.wikipedia.org/wiki/List_of_cognitive_biases
 [opplink]:  https://www.investopedia.com/terms/o/opportunitycost.asp